 The sad fact is that serious drawdowns are simply par for the course in the financial markets.
 Investing requires that we be prepared for them.
 That risk is the price we pay for the excess returns provided by stocks relative to other investment choices.
 Even during a terrific bull market, serious drawdowns are part of the package.
 Note the extent of the drawdowns during the post-financial crisis period during which the S&P 500 has seen tremendous gains (shown below).

 A broad index of U.S. stocks increased more than 2,000-fold between 1928 and 2015, but lost at least 20 percent of its value 20 times during that period.
-If you can’t stomach significant volatility as a price paid for much higher returns, you shouldn’t be in the market.
+If you can’t stomach significant volatility as a price paid for much higher returns, you shouldn’t be in the market (and you must also accept that you will almost certainly have a lot less money).
 Fully 64 percent of all years experience double-digit declines at some point but 57 percent of them finish the year in positive territory.

 Even so, 27 percent of years end up negative for stocks, and that’s really hard to handle.

 But we abide difficult markets because volatility is the price paid for much higher historical returns.
 Josh Brown, paraphrasing Emanuel Derman, explains things nicely, as usual: “Investors need to focus more on volatility acceptance than risk avoidance if they intend to ever make any money.”
 But what we usually do is something – anything! – to try to avoid further losses.